 History & Culture of Fira

-Some 4,000 years ago, the sophisticated Minoan civilization lived on Santorini, an enormous volcano, driven away around 1600 BC by the cataclysmic eruption that caused the island as it was to collapse into the caldera formation we see today.
+Some 4,000 years ago, the sophisticated Minoan civilization lived on Santorini, an enormous volcano, before being driven away around 1600 BC by the cataclysmic eruption that caused the island to collapse into the caldera formation we see today.

 In more recent times, the Byzantine Empire, the Venetian Republic, and the Ottoman Empire have all laid claim to Santorini, with the island’s capital previously at the fortified Skaros, a short distance north of Fira.